okta/okta-sdk-nodejs/README.md

 Because the rate limits are different for different endpoints you may need to change the default configuration, or create multiple clients with different executor configurations.

-To help with debugging and logging, the default executor will emit `backoff` and `resume` events:
+To help with debugging and logging, the default executor will emit a `backoff` event when a retry request has been scheduled, and `resume` event when that request begins:

 ```javascript
 defaultRequestExecutor.on('backoff', (request, response, requestId, delayMs) => {